Natalia Gordienko: Music career and Eurovision

 In 2005, Gordienko became the singer of the band Millennium.
 In 2005, in the national selection for the Calea Victoriei, Millennium came third.
 Millennium was invited to participate in the Golden Stag international competition in Romania in 2005.

 On 20 May 2006, she represented Moldova alongside Arsenium and Connect-R with the song "Loca" at the Eurovision Song Contest 2006.
 The song placed 20th in the field of 24 and scored 22 points.

-In 2009 Gordienko started a project called DJ Star, in which she tried herself as a DJ; she won the prize, but it was not easy, because she had no prior experience as a DJ.
+In 2009 Gordienko started a project called DJ Star, in which she tried herself as a DJ; she won the prize despite having no prior experience as a DJ.

 In 2010, Gordienko released her first album Time and in 2011 the album Cununa de flori.
 However neither album was released for purchase digitally or physically.
 The only release it received was on Gordienko’s SoundCloud account.

 In 2015, Gordienko signed her new single "Summertime" with Fly Records, the label of Tudor and Dan from Fly Project.

 In 2008, Gordienko received honorary title of ″Emeritus Artist″ of Moldova.

 She was to represent Moldova in the Eurovision Song Contest 2020 held in Rotterdam, Netherlands with the song "Prison".
 This would have been her second time in the contest and the first time as a solo singer, however, the 2020 contest was cancelled due to the COVID-19 pandemic.
 She was again selected as the Moldovan representative for the 2021 contest where she finished in 13th place with 115 points with the song “Sugar”.
 Her 17 second note at the end of "Sugar" was reported to be the longest note in Eurovision history.